Used Ford Fiesta review (2016-2023)

 Safety

-The 2017 version also received a full five-star safety rating from Euro NCAP when it was tested.
+Safety was a major selling point for this generation of the Fiesta, which earned a maximum five-star safety rating from Euro NCAP when it was tested.

 Running costs